2019 Toyota Rav-4 Trim Levels with Comparisons & Configurations.

-Compare the Rav-4 XLE Premium vs Adventure - What is the difference?
+Compare the Rav-4 XLE Premium vs Adventure Trims.
+What is the difference?

 If you are looking to travel off-road, check out the RAV4 Adventure.
 It comes standard with a more rugged AWD system, which features dynamic torque vectoring.
 A slightly higher ground clearance makes the RAV4 Adventure more suitable for traveling on muddy trails.
 Downhill assist control comes standard as well.
 Some of the Adventure trim’s other mechanical upgrades include a heavy-duty radiator, an engine oil cooler, and a transmission cooler.
 While the RAV4 Adventure features the same engine, the various upgrades increase its towing capacity to 3,500 pounds.

 There’s also no overlooking the RAV4 Adventure's more rugged exterior styling.
 It flaunts larger fender flares and a tougher-looking front fascia.
 Black headlight bezels also help the RAV4 Adventure to stand out.

 To give the RAV4 Adventure a special touch on the inside, Toyota decked it out with unique seats that feature orange accents.
 Heated and ventilated functions are available as an option.
 Like the less rugged XLE Premium trim, the RAV4 Adventure offers a punchier JBL sound system and wireless device charging.
 You’ll also have access to the same optional safety features.